A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Incorporating a pooled structure into the Network Scale Up Method

 \subsection{The Standard NSUM Model}

-Consider a population of size $N$ that can be split into $K$ groups, where the size of group $k$ is denoted by $N_k$.
+Consider a population of size $N$ that is categorized into $K$ potentially overlapping groups, where the size of group $k$ is denoted by $N_k$.
 We wish to infer the value of $N_k$ for groups that are hidden based on aggregated relational data collected in a survey.
 For the data, we denote the number of individuals in group $k$ that are reported known by respondent $i$ by $y_{ik}$ for $ 1 \leq k \leq K$ and $ 1 \leq i \leq R$.

 We now describe the standard NSUM model as proposed in \citet{Killworth_1998b}.
 The number of people in group $k$ that person $i$ knew is modelled by